Antioch at a glance

 Settlements

-We identified 1 publicly reported settlement that resulted in $180,000.00 in monetary compensation to victims.
+We identified 2 publicly reported settlements that resulted in policy changes and $7,680,000.00 in monetary compensation to victims.

 The City of Antioch, California, agreed to pay $180,000 to a local middle school teacher, Miguel Minjares, after Antioch police officers allegedly punched him, leaving him with a concussion.
 In September 2019, officers arrived at Minjares’ house following an argument in which he had asked his adult daughter to leave.
 Minjares said that after he refused to provide the officers with his identification, the officers attacked and arrested him for suspicion of resisting arrest.
 The prosecutor declined to file charges against him.
 Minjares filed a lawsuit shortly after the incident, which was settled for $180,000 in January 2022. |